MicrosoftDocs/appcenter-docs/docs/test-cloud/environment-variables.md

 When you upload your tests to AppCenter with the appcenter CLI, you can request environment variables be set using the `--test-parameter` option.
 Environment variables can be set for test runner and for your application (the application under test or AUT).

+> [!NOTE]
-_Note: see the *Support by framework* section for details of which frameworks support test and application variables in App Center Test._
+> See the *Support by framework* section for details of which frameworks support test and application variables in App Center Test.

 ### Environment variables for your tests